4 MIN READ

 Now, decide on four different perspectives to use in your matrix.
 Two useful approaches for doing this are the 4Ps Approach and the Professions Approach.

-The 4Ps Approach (not to be confused with the 4Ps of marketing) helps you look at problems from the following perspectives:
+The 4Ps Approach (not to be confused with the 4Ps of Marketing) helps you to look at problems from the following perspectives:

-(These are just some of the questions that you can ask as you look at your problem using these four perspectives.)
+These examples are just some of the questions that you can ask as you look at your problem using these four perspectives.

-The Professions Approach helps you look at the problem from the viewpoints of different specialists, or stakeholders.
+The Professions Approach helps you to look at the problem from the viewpoints of different specialists, or stakeholders.
 For instance, the way a doctor looks at a problem would be different from the approach that a civil engineer or a lawyer would use.
-Or the way a CEO sees a problem may be different from the way an HR manager would see it.
+Or, the way a CEO views a problem may be different from the way an HR manager sees it.

-This approach can be especially useful when you're trying to solve a problem that involves many different types of people, or if you need step away from your usual way of thinking so that you can be more creative.
+This approach can be especially useful when you're trying to solve a problem that involves many different types of people, or if you need to step away from your usual way of thinking so that you can be more innovative.

-Finally, brainstorm factors related to your problem from each perspective, and add these in to the appropriate quadrant of the matrix.
+The final step is to brainstorm factors related to your problem from each perspective, and to enter your findings in the appropriate quadrant of the matrix.

 Once you've completed the matrix, you'll have a better understanding of your problem, and you'll be able to generate more solutions.